 The goal of our Chessed programs is to facilitate personal growth in our students.
-We want them to feel the plight of others less fortunate and to stand tall when called.
-Indeed, this was Avraham our Patriarch’s message to his children: when G-d calls you, you must answer “Hineni”, “I am ready”.
+We want them to feel the plight of others less fortunate and be ready to do whatever is necesary to help them.

 We also help an organization that fosters reentry into society for patients with emotional disorders.
 They do this by building and maintaining greenhouses and we are there to help them.